How to flatten a PDF using Java

 Flatten PDFs Java API Key

-Copy the Live API Key, because you’ll need this for the Flatten PDF API.
+Copy the Live API key — you’ll need it for the flatten PDF API.

-For this tutorial, you’ll use the IntellIJ IDEA code editor.
-First, you’ll need to open it and create a new project called flatten_pdf.
-You can choose any location, but make sure to select Java as the language, Gradle as the build system, and Groovy as the Gradle DSL.
+For this tutorial, use IntelliJ IDEA as your code editor.
+Create a new project called flatten_pdf.
+You can choose any location, but select Java as the language, Gradle as the build system, and Groovy as the Gradle DSL.

 Flatten PDFs Java API Project Setup

 Create a new directory in your project.
-Right-click on your project’s name and select New > Directory.
+Right-click your project’s name and select New > Directory.
 From there, choose the src/main/java option.
-Once done, create a class file inside the src/main/java folder called processor.java, and create two folders in the root folder called input_documents and processed_documents.
+Create a class file inside the src/main/java folder called processor.java, and create two folders in the root folder called input_documents and processed_documents.

 Your folder structure will look like this: